ellehailu/Pierres-bakery-updated/pierres-bakery/README.md

 ## Description

-- a C# console application for a bakery that includes the following functionality:
+- A C# console application for a bakery that includes the following functionality:

-There should be two classes: one for Bread and one for Pastry.
+  - There should be two classes: one for Bread and one for Pastry.

-When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry.
+  - When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry.

-A user should be able to specify how many loaves of Bread and how many Pastrys they'd like.
+  - A user should be able to specify how many loaves of Bread and how many Pastrys they'd like.

-The application will return the total cost of the order.
+  - The application will return the total cost of the order.

-Pierre offers the following deal for Bread: Buy 2, get 1 free.
+  - Pierre offers the following deal for Bread: Buy 2, get 1 free.
-Pierre offers the following deal for Pastry: Buy 3, get 1 free.
+  - Pierre offers the following deal for Pastry: Buy 3, get 1 free.

 ## Setup/Installation Requirements